security-force-monitor/research-handbook/source/units.rst

 **Description**

-Indicates whether the value in ``Unit: Location Last Cited Date`` is the actual date on which a unit site was disbanded, the latest date a source has referred to a unit site, and whether can we assume this unit site continues to exist.
+Indicates whether the value in ``Unit: Location Last Cited Date`` is the actual date on which a unit ceased to be sited or operate in a Location, the latest date a source has referred to a unit's Location, and whether can we assume this unit continues to be sited or operate at this Location.

 **Type of field**